← cook.2ho.me

 Coconut milk, not cream — ALDI Asia Specialities is the house pick

-Half-can leftover at 4 servings
+Half-can leftover at standard batch size

 Layer, don’t stir